magas0/blackjack-laravel/README.md

 ## Local Development
 1. Clone this repo
 2. Run this project under Homestead
+3. Run `composer install`
-3. Project was developed using: http://blackjack.local/
+4. Project was developed using: http://blackjack.local/

 ## Development Notes
 1. I made this project to be backend driven so there is no use of Javascript on the front end.
 2. I included the Homestead yaml file that was used for development as Homestead.yaml.dev